 Your credit file is a detailed record of your financial history and is used by lenders to judge your ability to manage loans and repayments.
 Your file contains your personal information as well as any details of loans and credit cards you have held.
 This includes utility accounts and store cards.
-Since 2014, both positive and negative history has been included of your file, so lenders can get a more accurate representation of you as a borrower.

 Lenders know your credit score, so why shouldn't you?

 Get your credit score and comprehensive report now!

 Credit repair is the process of cleaning up incorrect listings on your credit file and adopting positive financial behaviours to increase your credit score.
 The specific steps you'll take will vary depending on whether you use a professional agency or try to do it yourself.